satyansh-mittal/Transformer/medium_story.md

 With a per-GPU batch size of 256 and 4 GPUs, the **effective batch size = 1,024**.

 ![Training Setup Comparison](medium_story_assets/09_training_setup.png)
 *Figure 6: Model 1 trained for ~30 minutes on a laptop GPU with 2,000 samples.
-Model 2 trained for ~10.5 hours on 4× H100s with 1.66M samples — a completely different scale.*
+Model 2 trained for ~10.5 hours with 1.66M samples — a completely different scale.*

 ### Training Loss